adamsilver/fdpb/01-a-registration-form.md

 ### Progressive Enhancement

 Progressive enhancement is about users.
-It just happens to make our lives (as designers/developers) easier too.
+It just happens to make our lives (as designers and developers) easier too.
 This is because instead of keeping up with a set of browsers and devices (which is impossible!) we can just focus on features.

 First and foremost, progressive enhancement is about always giving users an experience, no matter their browser or device or quality of connection.
 When things go wrong — and they will — users shouldn't suffer.
 That's bad design.